 Prepare for users that aren't enrolled for MFA

 If you have users that aren't enrolled for MFA, you can determine what happens when they try to authenticate.
-Use the registry setting REQUIRE_USER_MATCH in the registry path HKLM\Software\Microsoft\AzureMFA to control the feature behavior.
+To control this behavior, use the setting REQUIRE_USER_MATCH in the registry path HKLM\Software\Microsoft\AzureMFA.
 This setting has a single configuration option:

 |REQUIRE_USER_MATCH||TRUE/FALSE||Not set (equivalent to TRUE)|

-You can choose to create this key and set it to FALSE while your users are onboarding, and may not all be enrolled for Azure MFA yet.
+You can choose to create this key and set it to FALSE while your users are onboarding, and may not all be enrolled for Azure AD Multi-Factor Authentication yet.
 However, since setting the key permits users that aren't enrolled for MFA to sign in, you should remove this key before going to production.

 How do I verify that the client cert is installed as expected?